bxdoan/bxdoan/README.md

 <div align="center">

-> If you don’t share someone’s pain, you can never understand them.
+> If you can’t find a reason to fight, then you shouldn’t be fighting.

-> — Nagato —
+> — Akame —

 </div>